 Booking your tickets

 To allow our audiences to plan their trips and book their tickets as early as possible, we begin selling tickets for some shows through our website early in the year.
 All shows that register for the Festival Fringe are given the option to put their tickets on sale through the Fringe Box Office early, so the number of shows available for early ticket purchase depends entirely on the preference of the participating companies.

 As shows continue to register, the number of shows available for sale online will continue to grow as we approach our programme launch.

 After the full programme launch on 06 June 2018, you also buy tickets by phone through our ticket booking line on +44 (0)131 226 0000 or in person over the counter at 180 High Street, Edinburgh.
 Click here for more information.

 The year-round home of the Fringe Society is at 180 High Street (part of the Royal Mile).
 Behind its iconic facade you’ll find the edfringe shop, where the full range of official Fringe merchandise is for sale.

 Underneath the shop is the Fringe Box Office – full information on the Fringe Box Office is available on our tickets website.
 Down the close you’ll also find the Friends of the Fringe Box Office, an exclusive ticketing facility for all Friends of the Fringe.

 Tickets can also be collected from the any of the official Fringe collection points listed here, as well as a number of Fringe venues across Edinburgh.

-The Half Price Hut is located on the Mound Precinct and is a great place to grab a bargain with thousands of half price tickets available.
-The opening dates and times of the Virgin Money Half Price Hut for the 2018 Fringe will be listed here once available.
+The Virgin Money Half Price Hut is located on the Mound Precinct and is a great place to grab a bargain with thousands of half price tickets available.
+The half price hut will be open for collections and sales from 08 - 27 August 2018.